mrkaleBashScripts/scripts/check_temp.md

 - The warning temperature limit is the 80% (configurable) of that maximal temperature.
 - The current temperature is read from `/sys/class/thermal/thermal_zone0/temp`.
 - At verbose and log level `info` the script outputs and logs the current temperature.
+- Script outputs (emails in the cron) warning message only than the currently warned temperature is greater than previously warned one or if the temperature meantime sinks under the warning temperature.
+  It suppresses annoying repeatable warning emails during a continuous warning temperature time period.

 Options and arguments
 =====